-CBD or Cannabidiol is a sister cannabinoid to THC or tetrahydrocannabinol.
-Both have been shown to effectively aid many health issues.
+CBD, or cannabidiol, is a sister cannabinoid to THC, or tetrahydrocannabinol.
+Both have been shown to potentially help with many health issues.
 CBD may be more beneficial to those that find the “high” of THC uncomfortable.
 This article will help you decide which gummy supplement is right for you.

-As the legality of marijuana and other cannabis-based medicines continues to increase, consumers are becoming more selective, and cautious, with their choices.
-Specifically when it comes to choices regarding CBD (Cannabidiol) and THC (Tetrahydrocannabinol); the two natural compounds found in plants belonging to the Cannabis genus.
+As the legality of marijuana and other cannabis-based products continues to increase, consumers are becoming more selective, and cautious, with their choices.
+Specifically, when it comes to choices regarding CBD (Cannabidiol), and THC (Tetrahydrocannabinol); the two natural compounds found in plants belonging to the Cannabis genus.

-According to Dr. Perry Solomon, CMO at HelloMD, a cannabis plant has more than 100 components; of which the primary ones are called cannabinoids, also known as phyto-cannabinoids.
-The others are endo-cannabinoids that are found naturally in the human body.
+According to Dr. Perry Solomon, CMO at HelloMD, a cannabis plant has more than one hundred chemical compounds.
+The primary compounds are called cannabinoids, or phyto-cannabinoids.
+The others are known as endo-cannabinoids.
+Endocannabinoids are also found naturally in the human body.
 In fact, there is an entire system in our body dedicated to interacting with cannabinoids known as the endocannabinoid system, or ECS.

-CBD is the main compound sourced from hemp plants that is known to aid many negative conditions effectively.
-Several studies show that CBD is effective in treating neuropathic pain, and is helpful for anxiety control, pain relief, appetite stimulation, and insomnia, Per the WHO, CBD has also been found effective to treat several major ailments and diseases as well.
+CBD is the main compound sourced from hemp plants that is known to potentially help with many negative conditions.
+Several studies show that CBD may help reduce symptoms from neuropathic pain, anxiety, insomnia, and may have other beneficial effects as well.
+Per the WHO, CBD has also been found to be potentially effective in reducing symptoms from several major diseases and ailments.
 This article will focus primarily on the difference between CBD Gummies and THC Gummies.

 CBD is obtained primarily from industrial hemp.
 Hemp plants are cannabis plants typically containing less than 0.3 percent THC.
 On the other hand, marijuana plants are cannabis plants containing excessive amounts of THC.
 CBD is available in the form of gummies, gels, supplements, oils, extracts and more.

 THC is the key psychotropic compound found in marijuana that yields the sensation of being high.
-It is usually taken by smoking marijuana.
-THC comes in various forms like tinctures, edibles, oils, and capsules as well.
-Both of these compounds interact with the body’s endocannabinoid system, but their effects are different.
+It is usually taken by smoking marijuana, however THC comes in various forms like tinctures, edibles, oils, and capsules as well.
+Both of these compounds interact with the body’s endocannabinoid system, but their effects are drastically different.

 Cannabinoid Molecular Structure